I’m guessing you’ve found your way here because you have some questions about bamboo utensils!

 There are actually a few ways that using bamboo utensils reduces waste.

 The first is perhaps the most obvious - if you’re using bamboo cutlery, you’re not using (and then throwing away) plastics!
 That is one less fork, knife or spoon that will make its way into the ocean.

 Being able to say ‘No thank you, I have my own cutlery’ is an amazing way to make sure that you, as a consumer, are not adding to the plastic problem.

 The second is that, by showing that there is a demand for reusable and eco-friendly products, you are helping send a message to big corporations.
 They say that voting with your dollars is one of the ways to make change happen - and we agree!
 It’s certainly not the only way to make a change, but it’s one thing that you can consistently do every day to show where your priorities are.
 And big companies will listen, once there are enough people saying the same thing!

 By rejecting plastics, especially in packaging, in single-use forms, and in non-durable forms, you are sending a clear message to these companies: ‘I do not want plastic in my life!’ - and we think that they are beginning to listen.
-From straw bans to bag bans, we’re seeing a real reduction in these type of products.
-It’s slow, incremental change, but it is change nonetheless, and we’re excited to be leading a part of that!
+From straw bans to bag bans, we’re seeing a real reduction in these types of products.
+It’s slow, incremental change, but it changes nonetheless, and we’re excited to be leading a part of that!

 Where can I buy bamboo utensils?

 EcoRoots is a company founded and run from Colorado by a couple - and it all started when we discovered how much plastic waste was happening each year.